 3. Epithalon peptide and Skin Health

 As mentioned above, epithalon induces MMP2 expression.
 MMP2 is a protein found in connective tissue like skin.
 Research in rodents indicates that apart from activation of MMP2, the peptide also activates fibroblasts which produce and maintain MMP2 as well as other components of the extracellular matrix such as collagen and elastin.
-Mice treated with epithalon shows 30-45% higher activation of fibroblasts.
+Mice treated with epithalon show 30-45% higher activation of fibroblasts.
 The activated fibroblasts improve wound healing and help to decrease the natural aging of skin.

-Epithalon also inhibits activity of Caspase-3, a key enzyme which promotes apoptosis or programmed cell death.
+Epithalon also inhibits activity of Caspase-3, a key enzyme that promotes apoptosis or programmed cell death.
 The peptide thus ensures longevity of fibroblasts and other skin cells by inhibiting their apoptosis and thus keeping the skin young and healthy.

 4. Epithalon and Tumor Growth